 Have you ever contemplated how quickly life can change?
 Many changes are slow and gradual, but occasionally events come along that happen so unexpectedly and instantaneously… and change our lives forever.

-During this whole crisis that has been 2020 I’ve thought a lot about other challenging events throughout history and how our ancestors managed to survive those times.
+During this whole crisis that has been 2020, I’ve thought a lot about other challenging events throughout history and how our ancestors managed to survive those times.
 Or maybe they didn’t survive.
 The sobering reality is that survival is not always guaranteed.
-Still, I think it’s so important to try to learn from history.
+Still, I think trying to learn from history is important.

-With that in mind I was very interested to read the 24-Hour History set of books that Timberdoodle sent in me in exchange for my review.
+With that in mind I was very interested to read the 24-Hour History graphic novel collection that Timberdoodle sent in me in exchange for my review.
 “Some events in history not only unfold rapidly, but their impact can last for generations.
 That is the premise behind 24-Hour History, a series of beautifully illustrated graphic novels with a focused look at one critical day in US history.”

-There are many, many events that could have been included in this series–and maybe more are in the works, I don’t know about that–but for this set of 5, the events are from the mid-20th century.
+There are many, many events that could have been included in this series–and maybe more are in the works, I don’t know about that–but for this collection, the events are from the mid-20th century.

 - The Attack on Pearl Harbor